 Occupational curricula are designed to prepare students, in two years or less, to enter a vocational field and successfully pursue an occupation.
-Students having such occupational goals should follow suggested curricula listed on pages following "Courses of Instruction" in this department section.
+Students having such occupational goals should follow suggested curricula listed in this department section.
 Included in the suggested curricula are the core business courses basic to each occupational program.
 Students should consult their advisors to determine additional courses, within and outside the Division of Business and Hospitality Industries, which are most appropriate to individual objectives.